kiking0501/kiking0501.github.io/README.md

 ### 2021-Feb

-- Created links in the homepage for my Wordle-Solver and the master studies' resources site MathDowsers@ARQMath.
+- Created links in the homepage for Wordle-Solver, the master studies' resources site MathDowsers@ARQMath, and the machine translation project (Chinese to Cantonese).

 - Created a simple tracker of my daily progress.